How can I fairly implement a no-technology policy in my class when a student needs to use a laptop as an accommodation?

 The parameters of a course flexibility plan should be discussed with students at the beginning of the term, or as soon as you receive notice of the accommodation.
 Many courses are structured in a way that active participation and discussion are fundamental requirements, and absences cannot be made up.
-Reasonable flexibility should take into account the impact of the student’s condition in the context of the course requirements.
-In the event a student requires flexibility, attendance policies and asssignment deadlines should be prudently discussed and take into account both the student's condition and the faculty member's academic expertise.
+Reasonable flexibility should take into account the impact of the student’s condition and the course requirements.
+All students, including those registered with AEO, must meet the course requirements.
 Students are responsible for communicating absences related to their disabilities to their faculty within at least 24 hours.
 In the event of extended absences, including hospitalizations, a student may require additional accommodations to complete the course requirements.
 If faculty are concerned about a student’s attendance, they should reach out to the AEO as soon as possible.

 How should I provide extended time on tests?

 My classroom is not arranged in an accessible way.
 Do I need to change locations?

 If a student cannot access a physical classroom location due to structural/environmental barriers, faculty can work with the FAS Registrar's Office to change the classroom location.
 Student's who experience an inaccessible classroom are also guided to contact DAO to discuss the situation.
 Classroom locations may be changed, in consultation with faculty and the FAS Registrar’s Office, if there are no reasonable alternatives for the student to access the space.

 How can I fully assist the student if I don’t know what their disability is?

 DAO strives to honor student confidentiality within the parameters of FERPA.
 In most cases, the student’s diagnosed disability is not necessary information for faculty to know in order to create an accessible learning experience.
 AEO is available to talk through any environmental and course design questions that impact Harvard students with disabilities, and strategize with the faculty on ways to implement accommodations in their courses.